 Finding Subject Encyclopedias

-You can use any library catalog (Cameo, Worldcat, Pittcat) to find subject encyclopedias.
+You can use any library catalog (CMU Catalog, Worldcat, Pittcat) to find subject encyclopedias.
 Just search encyclopedias as a subject term and combine that with a relevant keyword.
 For Example:

 No, not every topic may have a relevant subject encyclopedia, but many do and can save you time and effort.
 You can also search the subject encyclopedia collections listed under "Subject Encylopedias."
 Of course reference librarians can help you find relevant subject encyclopedias, too-just Ask a Librarian!